|This pretty flower attracts flying insects, as shown in the upper left.|

 A week has already passed since we arrived in Minnesota last Friday.
 Each day and most evenings have been filled with a flurry of activities with family and friends.
 Today is no exception with grandson’s Vincent 5th grade graduation at 1:30 pm followed by a dinner at his favorite teppanyaki restaurant, Benihana, scheduled at 4:00 pm.

-We don’t ever recall graduation ceremonies being observed between grade school and middle school but times have changed and we’re happy to partake in the celebrations.
-We’re simply content to be with our family members and schedules permitting, we’ve yet to turn down a suggestion for an activity.
+We don’t ever recall graduation ceremonies being observed between grade school and middle school, but times have changed, and we’re happy to partake in the celebrations.
+We’re content to be with our family members, and schedules permitting, we’ve yet to turn down a suggestion for an activity.

 |Bronze dragon statue in a garden pond.|

-When a new activity is entered into the calendar, I immediately receive an email with the particulars; date, time, event and location.
-Providing the activities don’t include us participating in bungee jumping, scuba diving or skydiving, we’re accepting all entries.
+When a new activity is entered into the calendar, I immediately receive an email with the particulars; date, time, event, and location.
+Providing the activities don’t include participating in bungee jumping, scuba diving, or skydiving; we’re accepting all entries.
 Time spent with our kids and grandchildren is our top priority.